vickrantearnest/userapi/README.md

 SECRET_KEY=SecretKeyGeneralUserRestApi
 TOKEN_VALID_TIME=5min

+3. do npm install to get all the node modules

-3. Start the server on localhost by using below command: node server.js
+4. Start the server on localhost by using below command: node server.js

-4. After starting the server run the tests using below command: npm test
+5. After starting the server run the tests using below command: npm test

 In first iteration test may fail will be fixing it.